sm64pc/sm64ex/README.md

 * EXTERNAL_DATA=1 (Required for associating textures to the renderer's material properties)

 * NODRAWINGDISTANCE=1 (Optional, but gives good results and prevents pop-in, which can cause issues with objects that cast shadows or appear in reflections)

+The repository already comes with a prebuilt binary and the compatible header file for RT64 to make the build process easier.
+If you wish to build this module yourself, you can do it from the [RT64 repository](https://github.com/DarioSamo/RT64) instead.